nickbalestra/nickbalestra.github.io/_posts/2016-09-4-demystifying-redux-createstore.md

 ---
 title: Demystifying Redux pt1
 date: 2016-09-4
-description: by reimplementing a naif version of createStore
+description: by reimplementing a naive version of createStore
 ---

 ## [Redux](https://github.com/reactjs/redux) is a predictable state container for JavaScript apps.
 It borrow ideas from both the [flux architecture](https://facebook.github.io/flux/) and the [elm architecture](http://guide.elm-lang.org/architecture/).
 Shortly:

 > **state = f(state, action)**

-This article, is part of a series of posts aiming to explain redux architecture and its internals by reimplementing parts of it (*Disclaimer: naif/not-optimized implementation ahead*).
+This article, is part of a series of posts aiming to explain redux architecture and its internals by reimplementing parts of it (*Disclaimer: naive/not-optimized implementation ahead*).
 We’ll start from the core, main logic: **createStore**

 ***